out4b/cdif/README.md

 You are welcome to download our product and take a trial.
 For any questions please contact us at: support@apemesh.com, or create an new issue on CDIF‘s Github repo.

-In the future this open-source repo would serve as concept proof and provice reference API specification which align with our product version.
+In the future this open-source repo would serve as concept proof, and help provide reference API specification which align with our product.

 Common device interconnect framework